releasehub-samples/bring-your-own-terraform-example/README.md

     git checkout -b test_release
     ```

-1. Edit [.release.yaml] to point to the example directory of the project you want to test:
+1. Edit [.release.yaml] to point to the example directory of the project you want to test; for example:

     ```yaml
-    application_template: examples/aws-s3-backend/.release/application_template.yaml
+    application_template: examples/aws-s3-backend/lambda/.release/application_template.yaml
-    environment_variables: examples/aws-s3-backend/.release/environment_variables.yaml
+    environment_variables: examples/aws-s3-backend/lambda/.release/environment_variables.yaml
     ```
 1. Within the `application_template.yaml` that you choose to deploy, edit the `repo_name` to match your forked repository: